aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Lower dosages of PRNs depending on age
   - Avoid agents associated with EPSEs if possible eg. preferring olanzapine and quetiapine

 ### MEQ 7.3 Her son is visiting from overseas and he wants her to make a will.
 Outline your process of assessing testamentary capacity.
+(6 marks)

 > Structure:
 > - General history